Your cart is empty

 Algae is not as uncommon a food source as it sounds.
 Seaweed and kelp are considered algae, and the earliest evidence for their consumption dates back as far as 2500 BC.
 These plants are relatively rich in iodine, supporting thyroid health and weight management.
 Some algae are considered superfoods, such as spirulina and chlorella – more on those later!

 Herbs come in many shapes and sizes, and they can be very unique in their functions.
 Ancient medicine was founded upon observing the different, beneficial effects of various herbs on threats to health ranging from minor stomach aches to fatal diseases.
-Some common herbs known to promote good health are turmeric, ginger, licorice, and green tea.
+Some common herbs known to promote good health are turmeric, ginger, licorice, and matcha tea.

 Sufficient intake of fruits and vegetables is consistently associated with improving nearly all aspects of health.
 As a simple snapshot, all-cause mortality (death for any reason under the sun) is reduced by 26% when consuming 5 servings of fruits and vegetables daily (X. Wang et al., 2014)!
 Most of the reasons why they are so effective can be linked back to micronutrient, fiber, and phytonutrient (antioxidant) content, but some mechanisms are unknown – we just know fruits and vegetables are a major key!